Wheat yield forecasts for Australia

 - The forecasts do not account for large scale outbreaks of pests or diseases which may also result in lower than forecast yields.

-The Graincast™ team run wheat yield forecasts fortnightly during the growing season and we will post forecasts for Australia as a whole and for Western Australia on this page.
+The Graincast™ team run wheat yield forecasts fortnightly during the growing season and we will post forecasts for Australia as a whole and for individual states on this page.
 We’d love to hear your feedback about the information and how we’re presenting it.
 Please complete the form here, email us on email@example.com or tweet it using #Graincast to let us know what you think.